echoCTF/echoCTF.RED/docs/ARCHITECTURE.md

 _Findings correspond to network ports for services running on targets (eg port 80/tcp for a webserver).
-When users try to connect to these services, a daemon (`findingsd`) is responsible for detecting the connection and assigning point to the user ._
+When users try to connect to these services, a daemon (`findingsd`) is responsible for detecting the connection and assigning points to the user ._

 #### Medium/Large events
 For medium/large events (between 100-1000 participants) it is suggested to have